-This poses a huge problem for Germany, who is basically carrying the weight of its euro zone counterparts.
+This poses a huge problem for Germany, which is basically carrying the weight of its eurozone counterparts.
 In return for bailout funds, German leaders have demanded that borrowers overhaul their economies and implement strict austerity measures.

 Should the new government discontinue the policies that Monti has worked hard to implement, it could trigger revolts in other nations like Spain and Greece, who have also been incorporating tough belt-tightening measures.